Version 1.4.3 · Redmine 5.1 and 6 · GPLv2

 Key concepts:

 IssueStatus.
 Columns can be hidden or reordered inside the board settings; hidden columns still exist in Redmine but do not appear on the board.IssueQuery.
-Using a saved query gives you arbitrarily complex filtering without reimplementing a query language in the plugin.cd /path/to/redmine
+Using a saved query gives you arbitrarily complex filtering without reimplementing a query language in the plugin.Version) counts as a sprint.
+The plugin doesn't invent its own sprint model; it reuses Redmine versions with their optional start and due dates.cd /path/to/redmine

 bundle exec rake redmine:plugins:migrate NAME=at_kanbanboard RAILS_ENV=production